2001 Hungarian Grand Prix: Race

 Barrichello made his second pit stop on the next lap, and he rejoined in third, behind his teammate Michael Schumacher.
 Coulthard led laps 53 and 54 and it appeared he would retain second since the deficit between him and Barrichello was 22.6 seconds.
 During his second pit stop, the car's refuelling rig was jammed for two seconds.
 Coulthard emerged in third, behind Barrichello.
 On that lap, Trulli pulled off to the side of the track to retire with an hydraulic failure.
 On the 58th lap, Panis drove into the garage to allow his team to rectify an electrical fault with his car.
 Behind the top three, the fifth-placed Häkkinen, who set the overall fastest lap of 1 minute and 16.723 seconds on lap 51, was two seconds a lap faster than Ralf Schumacher in fourth.
 He lined up a pass on the inside in the corners; he could not pass because of the Williams' higher straightline speed.
 Frentzen joined the list of retirees by spinning into a gravel trap on lap 64.
 Marques was instructed by his team via radio to stop at the side of the track at turn 12 and switch his car's engine off because of low fuel pressure soon after.
 On the 70th lap, Fisichella's engine failed, causing him to spin into a gravel trap beside the circuit, and forcing him to retire.

 Häkkinen made the race's final pit stop for fuel on lap 71.
 He remained in fifth and fell back from Ralf Schumacher.
 Two laps later, Panis parked his car in the garage to retire after one exploratory lap.
 At the front, Michael Schumacher slowed and Barrichello held off Coulthard to enable his teammate to take his seventh victory of the season, and the 51st of his career in a time of 1 hour, 41 minutes, 49.675 seconds at an average speed of 180.344 km/h, equalling Prost's all-time wins record.
-He became the 2001 Drivers' Champion as Coulthard could not catch his points total with four races left in the season.
-Michael Schumacher also became the first driver to win consecutive Drivers' Championships with Ferrari since Alberto Ascari in the 1953 season.
-Barrichello finished 3.363 seconds behind in second to win Ferrari's third Constructors' Championship in a row and 11th overall.
+He became the 2001 Drivers' Champion and secured his fourth title as Coulthard could not catch his championship points total with four races left in the season.
+Michael Schumacher also became the first driver to win consecutive World Drivers' Championships with Ferrari since Alberto Ascari in the 1953 season.
+Barrichello finished 3.363 seconds behind in second to win Ferrari's third World Constructors' Championship in a row and 11th overall.
 Coulthard took third, with Ralf Schumacher fourth, Häkkinen fifth and Heidfeld sixth.
-The final classified finishers were Räikkönen, Montoya, Villeneuve, Alesi, de la Rosa and Verstappen.
+The final classified finishers were Räikkönen, Montoya, Villeneuve, Alesi, De La Rosa and Verstappen.
 The attrition rate was high with 12 of the 22 starters not finishing the race.